PUBG Mobile: Release

 In China, PUBG Mobile had been awaiting approval by the government for an authorised release, during which the game could only be offered as a public test.
 However, Tencent's planned release was suspended due to the government approval freeze across most of 2018.
 By May 2019, Tencent announced it would no longer seek to publish PUBG Mobile in China, but instead would re-release the game under the title Game for Peace; this version of the game changed elements of the original game to meet China's content restrictions, such as eliminating blood and gore.
 Following its release, a Taiwanese version of the game, PUBG Mobile TW, was released.

-A version meant for lower-end mobile devices, PUBG Mobile Lite, was released on 25 July 2019.support for high FPS gameplay on multiple Android devices and features a smaller map made for 60 players.
+A version meant for lower-end mobile devices, PUBG Mobile Lite, was released on 25 July 2019. support for high FPS gameplay on multiple Android devices and features a smaller map made for 60 players.
 The Chinese version of the app was again renamed to Peacekeeper Elite in 2020.

 On 31 October 2020, the Tencent-developed version of PUBG Mobile announced that it would be ceasing operations in India.
 On 13 November 2020, PUBG Corporation, a subsidiary of Krafton responsible for operating PUBG Mobile, officially announced that the Indian version of PUBG Mobile would be released soon.
 On 6 May 2021, PUBG Studios officially announced that the Indian version of PUBG Mobile would be renamed to Battlegrounds Mobile India (BGMI) and would be released soon.
 On 14 May 2021, PUBG Studios officially announced that pre-registrations for BGMI would be available through Google Play starting 18 May 2021.

 Controversies

 Bans

-On 2 September 2020, the Ministry of Electronics and Information Technology banned PUBG Mobile in India amid the 2020 China-India skirmish.
+On 2 September 2020, the Ministry of Electronics and Information Technology banned PUBG Mobile in India amid the 2020–2021 China–India skirmishes.
 Following this, Tencent Games terminated all services for users in India on 30 October 2020.

 On 6 May 2021, Krafton announced the relaunch of the game in India, following the ban imposed by the Government of India.
 Krafton published the game in the country as Battlegrounds Mobile India (BGMI), which can only be accessed by users in the country.
 In 2022, BGMI was removed from the Play Store and the Apple App Store as per orders from the Indian Government due to an alleged data leak to Chinese servers, however the game could still be played and installed using an .apk file.
 On 19 May 2023, Krafton publicly announced BGMI was being relaunched for a trial period after a 10-month long dispute.
 The game was finally re-released on 27 May for Android users and 29 May for iOS users.
 However, on both the platforms, it was playable only after 29 May.